|8th April 2018||AIM Capacity Building Day

 The forum will convene key policy-makers, institutional and non-institutional investors, as well as heads of international institutions, political economists and key experts.
 They will debate and predict challenges and opportunities.

 Invest In: Latin America and the Caribbean

-Representatives of governments and international organisations, investors and analysts will assess and debate the effects of climate change in Latin America.
-They will discuss policies pertaining to renewable energy and sustainable agriculture on a country as well as a regional level; and how they can be developed to attract investment in these sectors.
+Representatives of governments and international organizations, investors and analysts will assess and debate the effects of the new environmental and technological scenarios in Latin America and the Caribbean.
+They will discuss policies pertaining to renewable energy and technological change in manufacturing on a country as well as a regional level; and how they can be developed to attract high quality investment in these sectors.